ForgeRock/modernize-accelerators/forgerock-am-migration-sso-jit/README.md

 A node is the core abstraction within an authentication tree.
 Trees consist of nodes, which can modify the shared state and request input from the user via callbacks.

+#### 3.2.1.
+Legacy-FR-Validate Token
-- <b>Check Legacy Token</b> - Custom node provided in this SSO toolkit.
+Custom node provided in this SSO toolkit.
 Detects if an existing legacy token exists in the browser in a specific cookie, and validates this as an active token against the legacy IAM system via an SDK/API call.
 The default node uses a GET API call with the cookie fetched from the incoming http request.
 The name of the cookie and the target URL is configurable.
 The node is vendor-specific and is flexible enough to be tailored for each vendor.
 The Oracle plugin provides a custom implementation for this node using the Oracle Access Client SDK.

 ```
-Node class: /src/main/java/org.forgerock.openam.auth.node.CheckLegacyToken.java
+Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyFRValidateToken.java
-Plugin class: /src/main/java/org.forgerock.openam.auth.node.plugin.CheckLegacyTokenPlugin.java
-Configuration file: /src/main/resources/org/forgerock/openam/auth/node/CheckLegacyToken.properties
+Configuration File: /src/main/resources/org/forgerock/openam/auth/node/LegacyFRValidateToken.properties

 Configuration          | Example                                                            | Description
 ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------